aniketambore/slp_podcast_ai/README.md

 > Note: To enable seamless payments and full functionality, users must have a WebLN provider and sufficient funds in their Lightning Network wallet.

 ## Future Enhancements
-We have big plans for the future of the Stephan Livera Podcast AI project!
+I've some big plans for the future of the Stephan Livera Podcast AI project!
 Some of the planned enhancements include:

 - **In-App Wallet**: Integrate an in-app wallet for automatic payment of AI conversations using Breez SDK.
 - **Voice Clone**: Create a unique voice clone of Stephan Livera for an immersive experience.
--**Speech-to-Text and Text-to-Speech**: Enable audio interactions between users and the AI.
+- **Speech-to-Text and Text-to-Speech**: Enable audio interactions between users and the AI.

-We welcome contributions from the community to help bring these enhancements to life!
+Welcoming contributions from the community to help bring these enhancements to life!

 ## Technology Stack
 - **Frontend**: Flutter framework.